Home » Practical Information » Transportation

 Although it is fairly easy to obtain a driver's license, it may be somewhat difficult to adjust to the driving conditions that exist in most major Indonesian cities.
 Streets are very congested, traffic rules are ignored and streets are often in less than desirable condition - all of which results in a very stressful situation.
 Because of this most foreigners elect to employ a driver.
 Refer to our section on hiring household staff for information on hiring a driver.
 Even if you do have a driver, it is wise to have an Indonesian driver's license for those occasions when your driver is off or an emergency occurs after your driver has gone home for the day.

-If you are on a sosbud visa or any short term visa kunjungan, you may be entitled to have a 3 month SIM issued under your name.
+If you are on a Visit visa or any short term visa kunjungan, you may be entitled to have a 3 month SIM issued under your name.
 Please note that not all POLDA will issue it - we've only heard of people successfully getting this license in Bali.
-If you are a KITAS holder you will have a one year SIM A or C issued.
+If you are an ITAS holder you will have a one year SIM A or C issued.

-If you are a KITAP holder, holding a KTP Asing (not hard to get), you will have a five years SIM A or C issued.
+If you are an ITAP holder, or a diplomat, holding a KTP Asing (not hard to get), you will have a five-year SIM A or C issued.

 Note: for SIM applications in Jakarta: only motorbikes and sedans with manual engines are available for use for practical tests.
 If preferred, applicants are welcome to bring their own vehicles with automatic engines for the tests.